 >> Now type C-v (View next screen) to move to the next screen.

-(go ahead, do it by depressing the control key and v together).
+(go ahead, do it by holding down the control key while typing v).

-From now on, you'll be expected to do this whenever you finish
+From now on, you should do this again whenever you finish

 reading the screen.

-Note that there is an overlap when going from screen to screen; this
+Note that there is an overlap of two lines when you move from screen

-place to place in the file.
-You already know how to move forward a
+to place in the text.
+You already know how to move forward one screen,

-screen, with C-v.
-To move backwards a screen, type M-v (depress the
+with C-v.
+To move backwards one screen, type M-v (hold down the META key

-META key and type v, or type <ESC>v if you don't have a META or EDIT
+and type v, or type <ESC>v if you do not have a META, EDIT, or ALT key).

 The following commands are useful for viewing screenfuls: